doyleliu/Simple_Search_Engine/README.md

 1. Install all the packages
     #### `npm install`
-2. Copy and paste paper documents into Academic_paper folder
+2. Copy and paste paper documents (grobid_processed) into Data folder
 3. Index the documents
     #### `node background/indexPaper.js`
     ```